Stradivario/gapi/packages/core/README.md

     @Inject(() => AnotherService) private anotherService: AnotherService
 ```

-**You can see the subscription when you subscribe to basic chanel inside GraphiQL dev panel**
+**You can see the subscription when you subscribe to basic chanel inside Altair dev panel**

 ```typescript
 subscription {